act early! screen early! - Our pre-eclampsia awareness campaign 2020

 For more information on pre-eclampsia such as causes, prevention, and the diagnosis after week 20 of pregnancy, please download our new factsheet that is available in Dutch, English, French, German, Greek, Hebrew, Hungarian, and Russian.

-We warmly thank the following parent organisations for supporting the campaign worldwide (in alphabetic order):
+We warmly thank the following patient – and parent organisations for supporting the campaign worldwide (in alphabetic order):